Predicting quantum learnability from landscape fluctuation: Relative fluctuation

-It holds that $M_{\text{eff}}\leq M$ and $M_{\text{eff}}$ can be replaced by $M$ especially for underparametrization cases.
-One is referred to Supplemental Material for more elaboration~\cite{Note1}.
+over the parameter space. $M_{\text{eff}}$ can be efficiently estimated by random sampling.
+Importantly, it holds that $M_{\text{eff}}\leq M$ and $M_{\text{eff}}$ can usually be replaced by $M$, especially in underparametrization cases.
+One is referred to Appendix~\ref{appendix:details_RF} for elaboration.

-Thus, it turns out that RF is simply the landscape fluctuation $\sigma$ multiplied by a correction factor $\sqrt{2M_{\text{eff}}}$ from the dimensionality of the expressive space.
 The numerical experiments below will show RF is indeed an effective metric with $\tilde{\sigma}=1$ signifying the computational phase transition or crossover between strong and weak learnability.
-Before that, we first give a lower bound as analytical guidance.
+Before that, we first give a lower bound of compact form as analytical guidance.

 \begin{theorem} For a PQC composed of blocks forming independent local $2$-designs and an $r$-local Hamiltonian, the landscape fluctuation is lower bounded by